fforrester/XDATCAR_extractor/README.md

-# AIMD_extractor
+# XDATCAR_extractor

-The AIMD Extractor is a Python module that analyses VASP (Vienna Ab initio Simulation Package) AIMD (Ab initio Molecular Dynamics) runs to calculate the Mean Squared Displacement (MSD), diffusivity, and conductivity for a given chemical species.
+The XDATCAR Extractor is a Python module that analyses XDATCAR files to calculate the Mean Squared Displacement (MSD), diffusivity, and conductivity for a given chemical species.
 It makes use of the pymatgen library to handle the necessary computations.

 Note: This code is not robust and is only intended for use within the author's directory architecture.
 A couple of examples of situations where this will work are given below: